dwyl/learn-github-pages/README.md

 Regardless,
 once we set the branch and the folder,
 Github Pages will perform a
-`Github Action` to deploy the default domain - `https://<your_account_name>.github.io/<repo_name>` (you can change the domain to a custom one).
+`Github Action` to deploy to the default domain - `https://<your_account_name>.github.io/<repo_name>` (you can change the domain to a custom one).